scalar-labs/helm-charts/docs/getting-started-scalar-manager.md

 +---------+             +---------+
 ```

 ## Step 1.
-Upgrade the `kube-prometheus-stack` to allow Grafana to be embbed
+Upgrade the `kube-prometheus-stack` to allow Grafana to be embedded

 1. Add or revise this value to the custom values file (e.g. scalar-prometheus-custom-values.yaml) of the `kube-prometheus-stack`
    ```yaml